 So, when searching for “energy” or “health” in the future, a future retrieval system should return, for example, items 1 and 4, preferably classified by year.
 On the other hand, when searching for “2034” and “space,” the system should return items 3 and 5.

-It would also include an information retrieval system, so that people can search using text queries, and possibly specify time segments during their searches.
+It would also include an information retrieval system so that people can search using text queries, and possibly specify time segments during their searches.
 So, if you search for the year 2034, you might find the most important topics or likely events or both, associated with that year.

-In addition to providing information about possible futures that might be used to help support decision making in many fields, the same system could be turned backwards to look at past events, and perhaps understand them better.
+In addition to providing information about possible futures that might be used to help support decision making in many fields, the same system could be turned back to look at past events, and perhaps understand them better.